Bhagavad

 5.18: The wise

-will see equally a learned Brahmin, a cow, an elephant, a dog, and
+will see a learned Brahmin, a cow, an elephant, a dog, and

 an outcast.